anvesh4/Getting-and-Cleaning-Data-Assignment/CodeBook.md

 ## How the data was cleaned?
 I first loaded the data and gave it variable names,merged the subject data(subject_train and subject_test),feature measurement data(x_train and x_test) and activities data(y_train and y_test).I gave column names to the loaded data.I then merged the merged activity data with the merged measurement data.To this data I merged the merged subject data.

-Then I merged this data to the activity_labels data so as to use descriptive activity names to name the activities in the data set.This merged data was named as mergedData2 by me.
+Then I merged this data to the activity_labels data so as to use descriptive activity names to name the activities in the data set.This merged data was named as mergedData2.

-Then I extracted the mean and std columns along with the subject and activity from the mergedData2.This extracted/subsetted data was named as mean_stdData by me.
+Then I extracted the mean and std columns along with the subject and activity from the mergedData2.This extracted/subsetted data was named as mean_stdData.

-Then I created a tidy data set by writing a run_analysis code that would calculate the mean of the all the columns in mean_stdData by using the summary_each(mean) function of the dplyr package.Thus you will get the average of each variable for each activity and each subject.
+Then I created a tidy data set by writing a run_analysis code that would calculate the mean of the all the columns in "mean_stdData" data by using the summary_each(mean) function of the dplyr package.Thus you will get the average of each variable for each activity and each subject.

-Then I wrote this data to the TidyData.txt file.
+Then I wrote this data to the TidyData.txt file using the write.table function.

 Discarded data:
-The data in the Inertial Signals folder for both the test and the training dataset has been discarded as they have no variable names.
+The data in the Inertial Signals folder for both the test and the training dataset has been discarded as they have no column names.

 ## Variables used/created:
 X_test,y_test,subject_test,x_train,y_train,subject_train,features,activity_labels.These variables were created by loading the repsective training and testing data.